kaust-rccl/ksl-docs/docs/source/soft_env/ibex/compilers.rst

 - Intel Compiler Suite: Developed by Intel, this suite offers advanced optimizations and features tailored for Intel processors.

-- PGI : A suite optimized for high-performance computing and parallel programming, offering Fortran, C, and C++ compilers.

 - NVIDIA HPC SDK: Designed for GPU-accelerated computing, this suite provides compilers and libraries for CUDA programming.

 Selecting a Compiler Suite